China–Indonesia relations: Contemporary history

 China and Indonesia established diplomatic relations on April 13, 1950, which were suspended on October 30, 1967, due to the occurrence of the September 30 event of 1965, the subsequent 1967 seizure of power by Lt.
 General Suharto which appointed him to the office of acting president, the stepping down of President Sukarno and the eventual beginning of the New Order era, which, under Suharto's presidency, would last thirty-two years.

+Entering the 1970s, relations between China and the West began to improve, especially after the visit of United States President Richard Nixon to Beijing after years of US diplomatic policy that favored the Republic of China in Taiwan.
+Previously, this policy was also followed by the acceptance of the People's Republic of China at the UN.
+The improving relations between the People's Republic of China and the West certainly influenced global politics at that time, especially Indonesia.
+In 1985, Indonesia held the 30th anniversary of the Asian-African Conference and invited representatives from countries that had attended the conference since 1955, including China.

+Chinese Foreign Minister Wu Xueqian was specially invited to attend the event and as a sign of the warming of relations between Beijing and Jakarta.

+China and Indonesia relations began to improve with the reopening of trade relations between the two countries in 1985.

 Bilateral relations have improved since the 1980s.
 Foreign Minister Qian Qichen of China met with President Suharto and State Minister Moerdiono of Indonesia in 1989 to discuss the resumption of diplomatic relations of the two countries.
 In December 1989, the two sides held talks on the technical issues regarding the normalization of bilateral relations and signed the Minutes.
 Foreign Minister Ali Alatas of Indonesia visited China on invitation on 3 July 1990 and the two sides issued the "Communiqué on the Restoration of Diplomatic Relations between the Two Countries".
-Between 1990 and 1997, China published three volumes of its ancient maps, showing the traditional territory of any Chinese dynasty has always been limited to the main island of Hainan, not the waters of Indonesia's Natuna islands.

 Premier Li Peng visited Indonesia on invitation on August 6, 1990.
 In his talks with President Suharto, the two sides expressed their willingness to improve relations between the two countries on the basis of the Five Principles of Peaceful Co-Existence and the Ten Principles of the Bandung Conference.
 On 8 August, Foreign Ministers of China and Indonesia on behalf of their respective governments, signed the Memorandum of Understanding on the Resumption of Diplomatic Relations.
 The two sides declared the formal resumption of the diplomatic relations between China and Indonesia that day.

 China's cautious response to the 1998 anti-Chinese riots caused an uproar among human rights groups.
 Following protests at the Indonesian embassy in Beijing in August, Foreign Minister Tang Jiaxuan made a direct appeal to the Indonesian government to ensure the protection of Chinese Indonesian communities.

 In July 2012, Indonesia and China conducted a bilateral antiterrorism exercise.
 In September 2017, two giant pandas, Cai Tao and Hu Chun, arrived in Jakarta from Sichuan province to be placed in Taman Safari in Bogor as part of the 60th anniversary celebrations of China–Indonesia bilateral relations.